Generic Name: tamoxifen (ta-MOX-i-fen)

 - Women who may become pregnant must use effective nonhormonal birth control (eg, condoms, diaphragm) during sexual intercourse while they are taking tamoxifen solution and for 2 months after they stop taking it.
 Do not use hormonal birth control (eg, birth control pills); it may not work as well while you are taking tamoxifen solution.
 Discuss any questions about effective nonhormonal birth control with your doctor.

-- Tamoxifen solution will not prevent you from becoming pregnant.
+- Tamoxifen solution will not prevent you from becoming pregnant, even if your menstrual periods become irregular.

 - Tamoxifen solution should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.